 - Who is responsible and will be present for counts and

-- What are the policies and procedures that should be followed in the inventory counting process.
+- What are the policies and procedures that should be followed during the inventory counting process.

 2. Prepare

 Preparing for inventory counts reduces barriers and eliminates costly delays in the process.
 Leaders should communicate expectations, such as inventory importance, ownership of the process, meeting deadlines, accuracy and consistency, at least 5-6 weeks prior to inventory counts.
-Inventory management involves all levels and departments of a hospital; it’s important that staff understand this.
+Inventory management involves all levels and departments within the hospital; it’s important that all staff understand this.
 In preparation, inventory should be consolidated and segregated by consignment equipment, expired products, etc. Some of the most common inventory errors include:

 - Lack of preparation and organization before the inventory,